Deraen/sass4clj/README.md

 For parallel Less library check [less4clj](https://github.com/Deraen/less4clj)

 ## ATTENTION: [libsass](https://sass-lang.com/blog/libsass-is-deprecated) (the C library) and the JNA wrapper library [jsass](https://github.com/bit3/jsass/) are deprecated.
 Consider using [Dart Sass](https://sass-lang.com/dart-sass) if you do not need to read SCSS files from the Java classpath.
+[You can integrate Dart Sass process with Shadow CLJS.](https://gist.github.com/Deraen/695c94848d3ee05990239d403f7fe733)

 Both sass4clj still works and will receive bug fixes, but the difference between libsass and dart-sass will continue growing.